 - Hemoglobin SS, also known as sickle cell anemia

 - Hemoglobin SC disease

 The most common and usually the most severe form is sickle cell anemia.

 The SCD type affects the severity and frequency of complications.
 The type of SCD also impacts the timing of complications.
-Some persons have symptoms at a very young age while others will not show symptoms until adulthood.
-In Wisconsin, diagnosis shortly after birth became the standard in 1989.
-This is why persons before 1989 have been diagnosed at different ages due to the timing of their symptoms prompting testing.
+Some people have symptoms at a very young age while others will not show symptoms until adulthood.
+In Wisconsin, screening and diagnosis shortly after birth became the standard in 1989.
+This is why people before 1989 have been diagnosed at different ages due to the timing of their symptoms prompting testing.